CMPUT301F19T08/AliMama/doc/Product Backlog.md

 - an dropdown list view for socialSituation; Values of the dropdown are : "alone", "with one other person", "with two to several ppl", "with a crowd".
 - A CheckBox, when checked, retrieve geolocation where the mood event takes place from GPS.
 - A Button, when participant is adding a new mood event, has the text "Add"; When participant is editing an existing mood event, has the text "Update".
+- [ ] A Cancel Button, when pressed, directs participant back to View Mood History Screen.
 - [ ] Requires implementations that assists the participant in proper data entry.
 For example, use appropriate user interface controls to enforce particular data types and avoid illegal values.
+- [ ] After pressing the "Add/ Update" button, the participant should be directed backinto View Mood History Screen.

 ## Participant View Mood History Screen ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)